 The temperature is accurately controlled by Hart's hybrid analog/digital controller.
-The controller uses a precision platinum RTD as a sensor and controls the well temperature with a solid state relay (triac) driven heater.
+The controller uses a precision platinum RTD as a sensor and controls the well temperature with thermal electric devices (TED).

 The LED front panel continuously shows the current well temperature.
 The temperature may be easily set with the control buttons to any desired temperature within the specified range.
 The calibrator's multiple fault protection devices insure user and instrument safety and protection.